chrippa/ds4drv/README.rst

 ds4drv
 ======

-ds4drv is a simple daemon that scans for DualShock 4 controllers, connects to them and creates a joystick device.
-This driver works with Bluetooth and USB.
+ds4drv is a userspace Linux driver for Sony DualShock 4 controller.

 Background